 Equipment should be inspected for proper operating condition every morning prior to opening.
-This inspection is notated on a daily opening checklist.
+This inspection is notated on a daily opening.
 This ensures all equipment is available and in good working order each day.
 If an item is not in good working order, then is should be immediately replaced and taken out of in-service.
 The operation should not open without equipment in place.
-Each night all equipment is to be stored in the guard shack for safe keeping.
+Each night all equipment is to be stored for safe keeping.